hchiam/learning-firebase-local-emulator/README.md

 # firebase logout
 # firebase login
 firebase init # I personally chose the firestore and emulators option, and opted out of using a default project

+# you might have to
+firebase login --reauth
 ```

 and then: